 • Ksamil

-• The further south the city, the warmer it becomes by a few degrees.
-Saranda is ideal for a winter seaside getaway.
+The farther south you go, the warmer it gets — by a few degrees.
+For a winter seaside vacation, Saranda is the best choice.

 saranda in january